Pradeep24Fale/CodingSolution/README.md

 # CodingSolution

-Please check Setup.docx and Project info.docx for more info
+Please check Setup.docx and Project info.docx inside coding folder for more info